🚀 Help us make a bigger impact in under 5 minutes — fill in our 2025 survey today

 Alignment

-* [Drafting note: a net-zero target means setting a date (ideally before 2050) to (i) reduce greenhouse gas emissions (emissions) and (ii) remove emissions, to achieve a balance between the Company’s sources and sinks of emissions (of all types of gas and all scopes) in a calendar year and for each subsequent year thereafter, to achieve the goals of the Paris Agreement.
-The removals are achieved by buying carbon credits (offsets) from a project that has been verified in accordance with a voluntary standard or under the United Nations Framework Convention on Climate Change clean development mechanism.
-Offsets should only be acquired to address the emissions that remain after all reasonable efforts have been made by the Company to reduce emissions from all operations including value and supply chains.]
+** [Drafting note: a net zero target means setting a date (ideally before 2050) to (i) reduce greenhouse gas emissions (emissions) and (ii) remove emissions, to achieve a balance between the Company’s sources and sinks of emissions (of all types of greenhouse gas and all scopes) in a calendar year and for each subsequent year thereafter, to achieve the goals of the Paris Agreement.
+The removals are achieved by buying carbon credits from a project that has been verified in accordance with a voluntary standard or under the United Nations Framework Convention on Climate Change clean development mechanism, in order to ‘offset’ the Company’s emissions.
+Offsets should only be acquired to address the emissions that remain after all reasonable efforts have been made by the Company to reduce its emissions from all operations including value and supply chain.]

-1.2 The [significant contract OR transaction] will help us achieve our net-zero strategy by enabling us to deliver on the interim industrial or mergers and acquisitions (M&A) goals that are consistent with our near- and medium-term emissions-reductions targets for the following reasons.
-[Explain and insert reasons.]
+1.2 The [significant contract OR transaction] will help us achieve our net zero strategy] for the following reasons: [Explain and insert reasons, which could includeenabling the Company to deliver on the interim industrial or mergers and acquisitions (M&A) goals that are consistent with its near- and medium-term emissions-reductions targets.].

 1.3.1 This is necessary because [insert rationale].

-1.3.2 This can be mitigated by [insert mitigation options].
+1.3.2 This can also be mitigated by [insert mitigation options].

-1.3.3 [These mitigation options do not involve the use of offsets, or include a limited use of highest-quality offsets that apply to residual emissions that cannot be mitigated after adoption of best-available technologies, so are aligned with international best practice on net-zero strategy.]
-[These mitigation options involve the use of offsets to mitigate all or a substantial proportion of the emissions without making use of best-available technologies, and as such are not aligned with international best practice on net-zero strategy.
-They are subject to the following risks [insert reputational risks from offsets and commercial risks should assumptions on cost and the continued availability of offsets differ materially from actual outcomes.]]
+1.3.3 [These mitigation options do not involve the use of offsets OR involve a limited use of high-quality offsets but only for the purposes of offsetting residual emissions that cannot be reduced, removed or otherwise mitigated after adoption of best-available technologies, so are aligned with international best practice on net zero strategy.]
+OR [These mitigation options involve the use of offsets to mitigate all or a substantial proportion of the emissions without reducing, directly removing or otherwise making use of best-available technologies to mitigate such emissions.
+As such, they are not aligned with international best practice on net zero strategy.
+They are subject to the following risks [insert reputational risks from use of offsets and/or commercial risks should assumptions on cost and the continued availability of offsets differ materially from actual outcomes.]]

-1.4 [Our Scope 3 emissions targets [have OR have not] been cascaded to the counterparty as part of [the significant contract OR transaction], and therefore [do OR do not] bring us closer to meeting our near- [and/ or] medium-term Scope 3 emissions targets.
-[See Owen’s clause (net zero target supply chain cascade).]
+1.4 [Our Scope 3 emissions targets [have OR have not] been cascaded to the counterparty as part of [the significant contract OR transaction], and therefore [do OR do not] bring us closer to meeting our near- [and/or] medium-term Scope 3 emissions targets.]

-1.6 The following due diligence has been undertaken on the counterparty to ensure they are aligned with our [decarbonisation OR net-zero] targets and corporate climate strategy:
+1.6 The following due diligence has been undertaken on the counterparty to ensure they are aligned with our [decarbonisation OR net zero] targets and corporate climate strategy: [insert outcome of due diligence, if conducted, which could include the following];

-1.6.1 [Our [decarbonisation OR net-zero] and interim targets are aligned];
+1.6.1 [Our [decarbonisation OR net zero] and interim targets are [not] aligned];

-1.6.4 The [climate OR sustainability] team has reviewed their [transition OR decarbonisation] plan and concluded it is [credible OR not credible OR needs work].
+1.6.4 [The [climate OR sustainability] team has reviewed their [transition OR decarbonisation] plan and concluded it is [credible OR not credible OR needs work], for [the following reasons]].

 Emissions